ZamboniL/call.ai/README.md

 To use the chatbot, you must first create an account on the [OpenAI website](https://beta.openai.com/).
 Once you have an account, you can create an API key.
 You will need this key to use the chatbot.

-Once you have an API key, you need to add a `.env` file, with the value for `OPENAI_API_KEY`, at the root of the project.

 After these steps you can run the application using the following commands:

 ```bash